ammen99/clang-format-auto-infer/README.md

-# Clang-Format Optimizer
+# Clang-Format Optimizer 🚀
 This project provides a tool for quickly configuring `clang-format` to match the style of an existing codebase.
 In other words, it aims to find a `.clang-format` configuration that minimizes the number of changes (insertions + deletions) when applied to the codebase, thereby reducing formatting churn and improving code consistency.

 ## Features
-*   **Genetic Algorithm Optimization**: Employs a genetic algorithm with an island model to explore a wide range of `clang-format` options and find an optimal configuration.
+*   **Genetic Algorithm Optimization** 🧬: Employs a genetic algorithm with an island model to explore a wide range of `clang-format` options and find an optimal configuration.
-*   **Automatic Detection of `clang-format` Options**: Includes a tool to parse the latest `clang-format` documentation from the web and extracts information about available options.
+*   **Automatic Detection of `clang-format` Options** 🔍: Includes a tool to parse the latest `clang-format` documentation from the web and extracts information about available options.
 The result is stored in a human-readable JSON file which can be further tweaked to exclude certain options from the optimization process.
 Options extracted from clang-format 20 can be found in `data/clang-format-values.json`.
-*   **Forced Options**: Allows users to specify certain `clang-format` options that should always be set to a particular value, overriding the optimization process for those specific options.
+*   **Forced Options** 🔒: Allows users to specify certain `clang-format` options that should always be set to a particular value, overriding the optimization process for those specific options.
 See `data/forced.yml` as an example of the options you would typically configure by hand.
-*   **Change Minimization**: The fitness function for the genetic algorithm is based on minimizing the `git diff --shortstat` output (total insertions and deletions) after applying `clang-format`.
+*   **Change Minimization** 📊: The fitness function for the genetic algorithm is based on minimizing the `git diff --shortstat` output (total insertions and deletions) after applying `clang-format`.
-*   **Interactive Plotting**: Optionally visualizes the fitness evolution of the genetic algorithm using `matplotlib` (use `--plot-fitness` to enable).
+*   **Interactive Plotting** 📈: Optionally visualizes the fitness evolution of the genetic algorithm using `matplotlib` (use `--plot-fitness` to enable).
-*   **Graceful Termination**: Supports `Ctrl-C` to gracefully stop the optimization process and return the best configuration found so far.
+*   **Graceful Termination** 🛑: Supports `Ctrl-C` to gracefully stop the optimization process and return the best configuration found so far.
 ## Installation
-### Prerequisites
+### Prerequisites 🛠️
 Before you begin, ensure you have the following installed and available in your system's PATH:
-*   **Python 3.x**: The project is developed in Python.
+*   **Python 3.x** 🐍: The project is developed in Python.
 *   **clang-format**: The `clang-format` tool itself, which is part of the LLVM project.
 You can usually install it via your system's package manager (e.g., `sudo apt install clang-format` on Ubuntu, `brew install llvm` on macOS).
 *   **Git**: The version control system, used for repository operations and diffing.
-### Python Dependencies
+### Python Dependencies 📦
 It's recommended to use a virtual environment.
 1.  **Create a virtual environment (optional but recommended):**
     ```bash